samblake30/kubernetes-go-template/README.md

-# kubernetes-go-template
+# To run the go-template use below command
-These are go-template files for kubernetes
+`kubectl get pods --all-namespaces -o go-template-file=./get-pods-without-limits.gotemplate`